How to Remove Fake Google Reviews

 • What qualifies as a fake Google review

-• What does not qualify
+• What does not qualify as a fake Google review

-• How to report a review
+• Steps to report a fake review

 • How to appeal if Google denies your request